 Deindividualization is the process in which an individual loses their “sense of self” when they’re in a group.
-They instead identify with the group’s mentality, even if it would normally clash with their own.
-The individual loses their ability to step away from the group and assess their own actions, feelings, and beliefs.
-Instead, the group’s actions, feelings, and beliefs become the individual’s, and they begin to act in accordance with the group.
+They identify with the group’s mentality, even if it would normally clash with their own.
+The group’s actions, feelings, and beliefs become the individual’s, and they begin to act in accordance.

 There are a few reasons why individuals lose their sense of self when surrounded by a large group.

 Who is responsible for stopping the violent behavior of a large group?
 In a large group, who is responsible for stepping in and helping someone who may be in distress?
 One could argue that everyone has this responsibility.
 So why should you act?

 The diffusion of responsibility is a form of attribution in which other people assume that someone else should be responsible for taking action.
 Maybe you think the guy next to you is more responsible for acting because he is bigger and stronger.
 Or the person closest to two people fighting should be responsible for breaking it up.
 The more people you see in a crowd, the more people you can give responsibility to.

 When you’re standing alone, people can only identify you as who you are.
 But when you’re in a crowd, you may feel that you’ve lost that option.
 You are instead identified as someone in the crowd.
 With anonymity and without responsibility, you may act in ways that you wouldn’t if you knew you were being held responsible.

 When people don’t know what to say or what to do, they look to others.
 In or out of a crowd, they allow others to “fill in the blanks.”
 This suggestibility may lead you to remember things incorrectly, change your opinion of things, or act in a certain way.
 In crowds, you may witness many people directly or indirectly “suggesting” that you believe something or act in a certain way.
 It’s hard not to believe that something is right or wrong when people are suggesting it to be so.